 Are Chapter dues used to pay for the Challenge?
 No, money to pay for the Challenge is raised through sponsorships, donations, raffles and the sale of Challenge t-shirts, pins/patches, postcards and other “Challenge” merchandise sold during the event itself.

 Are you going to do a Virginia Challenge?
 There are far fewer land-accessible lighthouses in Virginia, some with more restricted access.
-These factors would make the coordination of a Virginia event much more difficult, if not impossible at this time.
-It is with great pride, however, that we did include Alexandria’s Jones Point Lighthouse as a Bonus Light in our 2013 event due to its close proximity to the Maryland lighthouses.
+These factors would make the coordination of a Virginia event much more difficult but it is not impossible for the future.

 Can you meet the Chesapeake Chapter President?
-You can look forward to meeting Chesapeake Chapter President, Greg Krawczyk aboard the Lightship Chesapeake where he will be giving tours both Saturday and Sunday!
+You can look forward to meeting Chesapeake Chapter President, Cory Talbott at Fort Washington.
+She will be the one in the custom lighthouse suit!

 What are this year’s event souvenirs? …Oh, so glad you asked!
-2017 Challenge Participants will be Cruisin’ for Coasters, as the event souvenirs will be drink coasters!!
-You will receive a complimentary coaster of each lighthouse you visit along the Challenge route.
-Those participants who visit all ten mandatory stops along the route will receive a special coaster proclaiming that “they’ve seen the lights!”
+2019 Challenge Participants will be enjoying an Artful Lighthouse Challenge collecting original Donna Elias 2” watercolor board coins.
+You will receive a complimentary watercolor trading coin of each lighthouse you visit along the Challenge route.
+Those participants who visit all eleven mandatory stops along the route will receive a special watercolor coin proclaiming that “You’ve seen the lights!”

 ****VERY IMPORTANT NOTE: PLEASE BE SURE TO CHECK THE WEBSITE REGULARLY LEADING UP TO THE EVENT FOR ANY LATE BREAKING NEWS AND/OR UPDATES!****